flutter/packages/packages/google_fonts/CONTRIBUTING.md

 1. Make sure all the existing tests are passing by using the following command (from the root of the project): `$ flutter test test/`.
 1. Make sure the repo is formatted using `$ flutter format .`.
-1. Create a PR to merge the branch on your fork into `google-fonts-flutter/main`.
+1. Create a PR to merge the branch on your fork into `flutter-packages/main`.
-1. Add `johnsonmh` and `clocksmith` as reviewers on the PR.
-We will take a look and add any comments.
+1. We will take a look and add any comments.
 When the PR is ready to be merged, we will merge it and update the package on [pub.dev](https://pub.dev/packages/google_fonts)!